FREE Case Review (866) 588-0600

 • School teachers

-In addition to people who worked with asbestos either directly or indirectly, workers' families and other household contacts may also be able to file a lawsuit with a mesothelioma attorney.
+In addition to people who worked with asbestos either directly or indirectly, workers’ families and other household contacts may also be able to file a mesothelioma lawsuit with our attorneys.

 Before strict industrial hygiene rules were put in place, asbestos workers went home covered in asbestos dust; family and household members were then exposed via inhalation of the dust from workers' skin, hair, and clothing, and during laundering of contaminated work clothes.